hashgraph/hedera-hardhat-example-project/README.md

 ```shell
 npm install
 ```
-4. Install the dotenv package used to manage environment variables in a separate `.env` file, which is loaded at runtime
+4. Install the dotenv package used to manage environment variables in a separate `.env` file, which is loaded at runtime:

 ```shell
 npm install dotenv